typesnippet/.github/.github/CONTRIBUTING.md

 We welcome and appreciate your contributions!
-In order to contribute to this repository, you must read the common [instructions](https://github.com/pysnippet/instructions#readme) of the PySnippet organization and follow the following guidelines:
+In order to contribute to this repository, please follow the guidelines:

 1. Fork the repository and create a new branch.
 2. Make your changes and run tests locally.